Things To See And Do

 The earliest settlers to arrive by sea built megalithic burial chambers or cromlechau, such as Ccetan Arthur, on St Davids head.
 Solitary standing stones remind us of the people who created large temples from the “Bluestones” of the nearby Preseli Hills.

-On many promontories the embankments and earthworks of an iron-age fort are found.
-The hut circles of an iron-age village can be clearly seen on St Davids Head and the stonemarked boundaries of their narrow field system run northwards from Cam Llidi to the sea.
+On many promontories you can find the embankments and earthworks of iron-age forts.
+You can see hut circles of an iron-age village on St Davids Head and the stonemarked boundaries of their narrow field system run northwards from Cam Llidi to the sea.

 Later came the Celts, whose stories and songs have been handed down in the folk tales of the Mabinogion and who left inscribed stones bearing the Ogham script..
 In historic times there was a catastrophic flood to which the tree trunks, to be seen on Whitesands at very low tide, bear witness.